mienxiu/mienxiu.github.io/_posts/2024-06-14-code-simplicity.md

 Here are some additional lines about good programmers and bad programmers:
 > So, a "good programmer" should do everything in his power to make what he writes as simple as possible to other programmers.
-> A good programmer creates things that are easy to understand, so that it’s really easy to shake out all the bugs.
+> A good programmer creates things that are easy to understand, so that it's really easy to shake out all the bugs.

-> Programmers who don’t fully understand their work tend to develop complex systems.
+> Programmers who don't fully understand their work tend to develop complex systems.

 If so, why should a good programmer prioritize simplicity?
 To answer that, we need to understand the purpose of software and its nature stated in the book: